utkuozdemir/talos/website/content/v1.2/reference/cli.md

 ### Options

 ```
+      --debug         debug operation from kernel logs. --no-wait is set to false when this flag is set
   -h, --help          help for reboot
   -m, --mode string   select the reboot mode: "default", "powercycle" (skips kexec) (default "default")
+      --no-wait       do not wait for the operation to complete, return immediately. always set to false when --debug is set
 ```

 ### Options inherited from parent commands